 In Christian tradition, it is told that three wise men presumably named Balthasar, Melchior, and Caspar traveled from the East to find and honor the newborn King of the Jews.
-On their journey they met with the despotic King Herod who ordered the magi to report to him once they found the Christ child.
+On their journey, they met with the despotic King Herod who ordered the magi to report to him once they found the Christ child.
 Guided by the Star of Bethlehem, they found Him and bestowed gifts of gold, frankincense, and myrrh.
 The magi were warned in a dream not to return to Herod and so they traveled by a different route back to their home.
 In later Christian writings, the magi were identified as kings which was most likely linked to Psalms 72:11: "May all kings fall down before him".
-However, in the translations by St. Justin, St. Augustine, and St. Jerome, the wise men were still translated the original texts in its truest sense, that of magi or magician.
+However, in the translations by St. Justin, St. Augustine, and St. Jerome, the wise men were still translated, in the original texts, as magi or magicians.

-Over the centuries various men has been referred to as a magus.
-In the 13th century there was a Catholic bishop named Albertus Magnus who is said to have studied and practiced alchemy, and was alleged to have been a magician.
+Over the centuries various men have been referred to as magus.
+In the 13th century, there was a Catholic bishop named Albertus Magnus who is said to have studied and practiced alchemy, and was alleged to have been a magician.
 Another one was known as Agrippa, a German living in the 16th century, and was considered an influential occultist.
 Paracelsus, also known as Philippus Aureolus Theophrastus Bombastus von Hohenheim, was a Swiss-German philosopher, physician, botanist, astrologer, occultist, and accredited with being the founder of toxicology.
-Other notables are Christian Rosencreutz (legendary founder of the Rosicrucian order), John Dee, Francis Bacon, and Elias Ashmole.
+Other notables are Christian Rosencreutz (legendary founder of the Rosicrucian Order), John Dee, Francis Bacon, and Elias Ashmole.